JPvRiel/docker-rsyslog/README.md

 ### JSON formats

-As per the offical [CEE](http://cee.mitre.org/) site, CEE sponsership was halted and not that many systems adopted CEE. rsyslog accepts JSON formatted messages is they are preceeded with an `@cee` cookie, but in testing, this doesn't appear to work well if the message also has RFC5424 structured data preceeding the cookie.
+As per the official [CEE](http://cee.mitre.org/) site, CEE sponsorship was halted and not that many systems adopted CEE. rsyslog accepts JSON formatted messages is they are preceded with an `@cee` cookie, but in testing, this doesn't appear to work well if the message also has RFC5424 structured data preceding the cookie.

 As per issue [#2827](https://github.com/rsyslog/rsyslog/issues/2827), rsyslog didn't have a simple way to set or manage non-string based JSON types such as booleans, numbers or null, which adds to the complexity of 'hand-crafted' output templates.